What is an obituary?

 The Journal offers two kinds of obituaries:

 - A memorial obituary, for which there is a charge, allows family or friends to fashion the obituary to their particular specifications.
 In addition to information for the standard obituary, you may add information about the person’s life, work, community activities, awards or honors, special interests or anything else you feel is important.
-Obituary information must be provided by the funeral home handling arrangements.
+Obituary information can be submitted to the journal on their website or by the funeral home.